-Indian lawmaker dresses as Hitler to criticize premier
+India lawmaker dresses as Hitler to criticize prime minister

 Modi’s government denies the charge.

-In protest, Sivaprasa’s powerful regional group, The Telugu Desam Party, broke alliance with the Modi government in March.
-It also unsuccessfully tried to bring down the Modi government through a no-confidence motion last month in Parliament.
+In protest, Sivaprasad’s powerful regional group, the Telugu Desam Party, broke its alliance with the Modi government in March.
+It also unsuccessfully tried to bring down the government through a no-confidence motion last month in Parliament.

-Sivaprasa is used to dressing up differently, like a farmer, a cattle herder, a Muslim cleric and a woman to press different issues.
+Sivaprasad, a 67-year-old former film actor, has previously dressed as a farmer, a cattle herder, a Muslim cleric and a woman to press different issues.

 Hitler remains a figure of fascination in India, where the Holocaust is not well known, and is widely seen more as a strong leader than a genocidal dictator.
 His book, “Mein Kampf,” can be found in many bookstores, and bootleg copies are regularly sold in the streets of New Delhi and other large cities.

-Note: This story has been corrected to show that surname of Indian lawmaker is Sivaprasad instead of Sivaprasa.